Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 The definitions operate at two levels: the ontological level, which situates trust, credibility, and credit within the structure of any cooperative system; and the operational level, which states how they function in practice.

+In addition, this chapter establishes the structural conditions under which these definitions remain valid.
+These conditions are not domain-specific rules, but minimal constraints required for interpretability, stability, and deployment within cooperative systems.

 ## 14.2 Ontological Formalisation

 The following definitions express trust, credibility, and credit as structural positions within cooperative continuation systems.